 Window treatments add the finishing touch to a room, pulling together a whole colour scheme in one sweep.
 Choose one that is bright and colourful but works with the rest of the decor.
 See more window treatment for children's bedrooms in our guide.

 Window film can instantly cheer up a room and is quick and easy to install.
 It also can be easily removed if you rent, or you want to try a new design after a while.
 Window film can be a great option if a bedroom faces a busy road, too and your child needs privacy.

-10. Choose furniture that stands the test of time
+19. Choose furniture that stands the test of time

 Whether that means really well-made pieces that will take a good hammering/climbing upon or furniture that will look as fabulous and work as well in their nursery as it does in their teenage pit, think hard before you buy.
 Tons of nursery-specific furniture is all well and good, but it's a short-term investment (in other words, not the best way to spend a tight budget).
 Older children will need a proper computer desk, too.
 Think one that will need to last for quite a few years and will be used for everything from homework to reading and gaming.

-11. Invest in plenty of storage (and we mean loads)
+20. Invest in plenty of storage (and we mean loads)

 Elfa's storage solutions are a good place to start.
 This one is available at A Place For Everything.